LonelyNinja/lonelyninja.github.io/docs/policies/admin_lite.md

 ---
 title: Admin Lite
 ---

+# TL;DR

+The gist is:

+* Represent TT in a positive light when you're playing
+* Watch for egregious issues (racism, teamm killing, cheats, solo vehicles, kit issues, toxicity, etc.)
+* Help with map voting
+* When in doubt, go to a HQ member for help

 # Admin Lite Responsibilities

 We ask Lites to take action when they observe a rules violation and  investigate player reports.